Meet the PI Lecture October 10, 2014, 12:00 pm - 1:30 pm WPIC Auditorium

 The Importance of Sleep Health in Promoting Emotional Health

 Assistant Professor of Psychiatry

-Dr. Franzen obtained his PhD in clinical psychology at the University of Arizona and completed his clinical internship at Western Psychiatric Institute and Clinic and a postdoctoral fellowship under the mentorship of Dr. Daniel J. Buysse.
-He was appointed to the University of Pittsburgh Department of Psychiatry faculty in 2007.
+Dr. Franzen obtained his PhD in clinical psychology at the University of Arizona.
+He completed his clinical internship at Western Psychiatric Institute and Clinic of UPMC and a postdoctoral fellowship at the University of Pittsburgh under the mentorship of Dr. Daniel J. Buysse before his appointment as Assistant Professor of Psychiatry at the University of Pittsburgh in 2007.
+Dr. Franzen has also served as the Associate Director of the Department’s Sleep and Chronobiology Center’s Education Core since 2012.
 His research program strives to better understand why and how sleep is so important for emotional health in teens and adults.
-Career development award and R01-funded projects have utilized experimental sleep deprivation protocols in healthy adolescents and adults to examine the impact of sleep loss on emotional reactivity and regulation.
-Other collaborative research projects examine sleep–emotion relationships in clinical populations, including insomnia and bipolar disorder.
+With support from a career development award and through his roles on numerous R01-funded projects, Dr. Franzen has utilized experimental sleep deprivation protocols in healthy adolescents and adults to examine the impact of sleep loss on emotional reactivity and regulation.
+He has also collaborated on other research projects that examined sleep–emotion relationships in clinical populations, including insomnia and bipolar disorder.

 Learning Objectives.
 Following the lecture, participants will be able to: